 Exercise-Induced Bronchoconstriction (EIB)

-Workplaces containing dust, chemical fumes, or other pollutants can trigger asthma symptoms.
+Workplaces containing dust, chemical fumes, or other pollutants can trigger symptoms.
 If you notice regular coughing and wheezing possibly connected to your workplace environment, it’s time to see the doctor.

 Not all asthmas are triggered by allergens.
 With some sufferers, changes in the weather, an illness, or stress can bring on an attack.

 COPD is a group of lung diseases that cause breathing difficulties.
-These diseases do not cause asthma, but asthma can occur in individuals with COPD.
+These diseases do not cause asthma, but it can occur in individuals with COPD.
 This combination of conditions can be challenging to treat, so careful monitoring by a physician is essential.

 If you have any of the above symptoms or feel you should be examined by a physician, feel free to visit one of Emergency Hospital System’s four emergency rooms.
 We are conveniently located with offices in Deerbrook (2), Spring, and Humble.
 Our staff is on hand 24/7/365 to serve you, so feel free to call for an appointment or walk-in, 281-592-5400.